Get Help

 Our Outreach services are designed for unhoused individuals within Buncombe County who cannot regularly access AHOPE or other service agencies due to barriers such as transportation, bus line access, mental health, trust, etc.

-Do you know of an encampment where people could use support and resources?
+- Do you know of an encampment where people could use support and resources?
+Use our Encampment Request Form below.
+Encampment Request Form

 Outreach Staff